-In addition we have a specialist Postgraduate Centre at Corsham Court where much of our postgraduate study and research takes place.
+We also have a Postgraduate Centre at Corsham Court where much of our postgraduate study and research takes place as well as a number of other teaching sites.

 Newton Park Campus